sonujose/firebase-app/README.md

 ```
 3) upload stats.json file from your repository
 ```
-Now you can analyse your app
+Now you can analyse your app modules in webpack
 ```